Menu

 Higher Premium RatesSlightly increased cost due to perceived higher risk

-Limited Coverage OptionsFewer insurers willing to provide coverage
+Limited Coverage OptionsFewer insurers are willing to provide coverage

 Detailed Medical ScrutinyExtensive health examinations and history checks